“If you are lucky enough to ever witness this, you will not forget it. It is perhaps the greatest entrance in sports.” –

 McMillian and the other Blue Hose coaches before him opened each season by playing at Clemson.
 Seldom scoring (24 shutouts in 39 games) and with only three wins and four ties to show for it, his teams were getting “killed” by the Tigers regularly.

 In 1948, McMillian made the comment to the press that he was taking his team to play Clemson in “Death Valley.”
 An occasional reference to Memorial Stadium by that name could be heard the next four years, but when Howard started calling it “Death Valley” in the 1950s, the name took off like wildfire.
-Clemson celebrated its 78th year in the “Valley” in 2019 with a 7-0 home record, its third straight undefeated home campaign.
+Clemson celebrated its 80th year in the “Valley” in 2021 with a 6-0 home record, its fifth straight undefeated home campaign.

 But getting back to Howard’s Rock.